songxiaoyu/MiXcan/README.md

 was used for model trainig.
 Training data can be accessed from dbGap (Study Accession: phs000424.v9.p2).

-Note: As a proof of concept, a subset of SNPs reported in the mammary tissues in predictdb (<https://predictdb.org>) were used as the SNP pool for model training.
+Note: As the proof of concept, a subset of SNPs reported in the mammary tissues in predictdb (<https://predictdb.org>) were used as the SNP pool for model training.